 '''

-This corresponds to the following C-prototype:

-double fie(double , size_t, size_t);
+double fie(double , size\t, size\t);

 '''

 12.9.1.3 Records

 Mapping of record types is only supported for C. A Modelica record class that contains simple types, other record elements, is mapped as follows:

 - The record class is represented by a struct in C. - Each element of the Modelica record is mapped to its corresponding C representation. - The elements of the Modelica record class are declared in the same order in the C struct. - Arrays cannot be mapped.